Read our Infosheets to learn more about your rights and obligations

 So Veronica doesn’t have to worry.
 Even if the media covers the story about the alleged assault, chances are they won’t take the risk of revealing her identity.

 Yes.
-As soon as an adolescent is suspected of having committed a crime and the case is brought before the court, a file is opened.
-The file is called the youth court record.
-Access to this record is very limited, in order to protect the privacy of the adolescent.
+As soon as an adolescent is suspected of committing a crime and the case is brought before the court, a file is opened.
+The file is called a youth court record.
+To protect the young person’s privacy, access to this record is very limited.

-Can information about an offence committed by a youth be disclosed to her school?
+Can information about an offence committed by a young person be given to her school?

 Generally, no, since confidentiality is the rule when it comes to information about a young offender.

-Only under exceptional circumstances can information be communicated to the school, the school board, or any other training institution the adolescent attends.
-Releasing this information may be allowed only if it is necessary in order to:
+Only in rare cases can information be given to the school, the school board, or any other training institution the adolescent attends.
+Releasing this information is only allowed to:

-• Ensure that the adolescent respects the court’s ruling regarding her release, her probation, etc.;
+• Ensure that the adolescent respects the court’s orders

-• Ensure the security of staff, students, and others.
-For example, let’s say that the testimony of an expert witness convinces the court that the adolescent is a violent and impulsive person who may pose a threat to others.
-It would then be important to inform the school of this situation in order to closely monitor the youth’s behaviour;
+• Ensure the security of school staff and students (For example, if the testimony of an expert witness convinces the court that the adolescent is a violent and impulsive person who is a threat to others, it would be important to inform the school of this situation.)

 Important